 Interpersonal synchrony, moving, precisely, to the same beat as your fellows, is the core of social experience.
 The thrusts and jerks of an infant’s limbs, the timing of glances and twists of the body, will follow the speech rhythms of someone talking to the infant.
 Couples casually strolling in the park walk in step.
 People at a ball game make a “wave” in support of their team.
 All societies have rituals where people gather together and synchronize their movements, and thereby their hearts and minds, in affirmation of the central values of their culture.

 I want to consider an example which is immediately familiar to me.
-This behavior is happened my current homeland, upstate New York, which is as familiar to me as Africa was to the original African-Americans.
+This happened when I was living in upstate New York, which is as familiar to me as Africa was to the original African-Americans.
 It involves bell playing based on traditional African techniques.

 However, before getting to the magic, you need to understand a little about the craft.
 Few physical tasks are easier than getting a sound from a bell by hitting it with a stick.
 But that doesn’t mean that you can play your bell in a mood of casual somnambulance.
 No, you must be sensitive to small details, for nuance matters.